mobizt/FirebaseClient/resources/docs/cloud_storage.md

 - `uid` - The user specified UID of async result (optional).

-9. ## 🔹  bool ota(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, GoogleCloudStorage::GetOptions &options)
+9. ## 🔹  bool ota(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, GoogleCloudStorage::GetOptions &options, int command = 0)

 The bucketid is the Storage bucket Id of object to download.